 Now that you have your meal plan and your ingredients, it’s time to cook dinner.

 And remember, your meal plan is not set in stone.
 It’s OK to be flexible.

 Even if you planned for chicken on Monday and chili on Wednesday, it’s OK to move things around.
-Doing some advanced preparation will also help.
+Doing some advance preparation will also help.
 For instance, dice up onions and garlic, wash and prep vegetables and even cook up meat ahead of time.

 The most important part of meal planning is getting started.
-It won’t be perfect and you’ll have setbacks, such as forgetting to buy an ingredient.
+It won’t be perfect, and you’ll have setbacks, such as forgetting to buy an ingredient.
 Give yourself grace and remember that meal planning is meant to help you and not add stress.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.